WhitepaperYes, You Can Eat Sharpe Ratios

 In other common environments, these portfolios are susceptible to catastrophic losses, like we witnessed in 2008.

 The fathers of modern finance, like Harry Markowitz and Bill Sharpe, showed that investors can achieve their return objectives with much more resilient portfolios.
-By maximizing diversification, and scaling exposure to the portfolio along the Capital Market Line, investors can achieve even aggressive return targets with much less risk of deep, sustained losses.
+By maximizing diversification, and scaling exposure to the portfolio along the Capital Market Line, investors may be able to achieve even aggressive return targets with much less risk of deep, sustained losses.

 In this paper you will learn: